 Q: Can I tint my vehicle during the winter or when it is raining?

 Yes you can.
 We work year round in a climate controlled environment to ensure the highest quality of care in tinting your investment.
-We have found the window film best responds under controlled circumstances.
-However, during the colder months or during the rain, some additional preparation is required and the curing time could take a bit longer.

 Q: How durable is the tinting on the windows?